necmigunduz/catalogue/README.md

 <pre><code>git clone https://github.com/necmigunduz/catalogue.git</code></pre>

-- Navigate to the directory `bookstore-amit-necmi` in your File Explorer.
+- Navigate to the directory `catalogue` in your File Explorer.

-- Run `git checkout milestone-5` to switch to the feature branch
+- Run `git checkout catalogue` to switch to the feature branch

 - Run `npm install` to install dependencies.